PettyFoot/Guardian/replit.md

 - Switched to GPT-4o-mini model for cost efficiency ($0.00015 vs $0.005 per 1K tokens)
 - AI responses should now work with current OpenAI account setup

-🎯 **Ready for Use:**
+🎯 **Migration Complete (August 7, 2025):**
+✅ Successfully migrated from Replit agent to Replit environment ✅ PostgreSQL database tables created and configured
+✅ All Node.js dependencies installed and working
+✅ Server running successfully on port 5000
+✅ GMAIL_REDIRECT_URI configured with current Replit domain ✅ Application ready for API credentials to be added

-The application is fully functional and ready for deployment once API credentials are provided.
+The application is fully functional and ready for use once remaining API credentials are provided.

 ## Recent Changes (January 5, 2025)
 - **CRITICAL BUG FIX**: ✅ RESOLVED - Fixed duplicate email processing issue